twbs/bootstrap/site/content/docs/5.0/migration.md

 - Decreased the number of responsive order utilities per breakpoint.
 The highest order utility with a number now is `.order-5` instead of `.order-12`.
 [See #28874](https://github.com/twbs/bootstrap/pull/28874).
 - New `line-height` utilities: `.lh-1`, `.lh-sm`, `.lh-base` and `.lh-lg`.
 See [here]({{< docsref "/utilities/text#line-height" >}}).
 - Added `.bg-body` for quickly setting the `<body>`'s background to additional elements.
-- **Todo:** Drop `.text-hide` as it's an antiquated method for hiding text that shouldn't be used anymore
+- Drop `.text-hide` as it's an antiquated method for hiding text that shouldn't be used anymore
-- **Todo:** Split utilities into property-value utility classes and helpers
+- Split utilities into property-value utility classes and helpers
 - Negative margin utilities are disabled by default.
 You can re-enable them by setting `$enable-negative-margins: true`, but keep in mind this can increase the file size quite a lot.

 ### Docs